SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 2. Depend on experimental/simulation conditions (described [here](@ref petab_simulation_conditions)).
 3. Be an unknown that we wish to fit to data.

-In our case, we wish to fit all three system parameters (*kB*, *kD*, and *kP*).
+In our case, we wish to fit all three system parameters ($kB$, $kD$, and $kP$).
 For each, we create a single `PEtabParameter`, and then gather these into a single vector.
 ```@example petab1
 par_kB = PEtabParameter(:kB)
 par_kD = PEtabParameter(:kD)